MarcusHoltz/marcusholtz.github.io/_posts/2025-06-02-piping-server-tricks-for-ephemeral-secure-sharing.md

 echo "uptime" | curl -s -T - http://<server>:8080/ican/cmd/anytime
 ```

 > Great for quick, temporary remote execution.
-But this command will run forever.
+> But this command will run forever.
 How can we fix that?
-With timeout!
+With `timeout`!

 **Remote device only available for 1 hour:**